HARSHITHGOWDABD/Verilog-KVLSI-IIITB-/Note_points /readme.md

 -----> vector should always be of reg type int a[10] --> compact declaration int a[1:0] --->verbose declaration
-45. array accesing declaration is same as array devalration with compact
+45. array accesing declaration is same as array declaration with compact

 STRINGS
 46.There is no ready made string datatype in verilog